Oostvaardersplassen: Large herbivores

 Before they were driven to extinction, large herbivores in this part of Europe included the tarpan (wild horse), wisent (European bison), red deer and aurochs (wild cattle).
 The tarpan and aurochs are extinct, but Konik ponies and Heck cattle are able to act as functional equivalents, occupying a similar ecological niche.
+Hans Heck and Lutz Heck replaced the aurochs with selectively-bred Heck cattle that was introduced in the 1920's.
+Heck cattle fill similar roles as aurochs and resemble them, but are slightly smaller.
 The only native large herbivores now missing from Oostvaardersplassen are the elk (Alces alces), the roe deer "formerly present in the park", the wild boar and the wisent.
 There is a chance that the wild boar will find its way naturally from the Veluwe.